jliang249/cse15l-lab-reports/Week 7 Lab Report/lab-report-4-week7.md

     ![search](1.2.1.PNG)

-    After hitting enter, the cursor will automatically be at the begining of the word that we are trying to find
+    After hitting `<Enter>`, the cursor will automatically be at the begining of the word that we are trying to find

 5. `dw` (2 keys pressed)